Replacing an old Conservatory!

 The contemporary look with full height insulated glazing, clean lines and extra space is now a superb dining room, hope you agree?

 "GT Building Design drew up plans for a replacement conservatory we were having done.
 Glenn was very helpful, professional and approachable.
 We are delighted with the final result and would definitely recommend his work."
 Lynne Williamson (5 Stars on Google)

-In my experience (over 30 years in Architecture) Conservatories are NOT a wonderful addition to any home but I do understand why you as a homeowner might go for this option.
+In my experience (35 years in Architecture) Conservatories are NOT a wonderful addition to any home but I do understand why you as a homeowner might go for this option.
 Perhaps thinking you will not need Planning Permission or Building Control Approval and that you will save money by not appointing a professional to design for you and then appoint a builder to build the design.